cpjava/test/README.md

-This is my frist project of git，this is test！
+This is my frist repository of git，this is test！